tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-2-article.md

 compose these essential elements so that these opposites of color and form would exist in equilibrium.

 Image: images/Piet_Mondrian-1930-Composition_II_in_Red_Blue_and_Yellow.jpg
-Title and Attribution: Composition with Red, Blue, and Yellow - By Piet Mondrian, Public Domain
+Title and Attribution: Composition with Red, Blue, and Yellow - By Piet Mondrian, 1930.
+Public Domain.
 Link: https://commons.wikimedia.org/w/index.php?curid=37642803

 It looks easy to create these compositions, but it is not!